jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

-Later, when you need to work with real (rather than sample) applications, you can migrate your Spring Boot applications to a fully managed and production-grade Pivotal CloudFoundry environment, and SBDG figures out what to do, leaving you to focus entirely on your application.
+Later, when you need to work with real (rather than sample) applications, you can migrate your Spring Boot applications to a fully managed and production-grade Pivotal CloudFoundry environment, and [spring-boot-gemfire-name] figures out what to do, leaving you to focus entirely on your application.